 If you are unsure if you are registered to vote, contact our Elections team on 01476 406080 (ask for Elections) or email elections@southkesteven.gov.uk.

-The deadline for registering to vote is midnight on Friday 11 April 2025.
-You can register to vote online
+The deadline for registering to vote was midnight on Friday 11 April 2025.
+It is now too late to register to vote for this election.
+You can register to vote for future elections here.

 Apply to Vote by Post